maxiepax/go-via/README.md

 -------

 Massive credits go to one of my best friends, and mentor [Jonathan "Stamp" Grimmtjärn](https://www.github.com/stamp) for all the help, coaching and lessons during this project.
-Without your support this project would never been a reality.
+Without your support this project would never have been a reality.

 VMware #clarity-ui channel for being super helpful with newbie questions about clarity!